ros-infrastructure/ros_buildfarm/doc/jobs/devel_jobs.rst

   folder *ws/src*.
 * Removes any *build*, *devel* and *install* folders left over from previous runs.
-* Invokes
+* Depending on the chosen build tool it invokes either of the two:

-  ``catkin_make_isolated --install -DCATKIN_SKIP_TESTING=1 --catkin-make-args -j1``.
+  * ``catkin_make_isolated --install ...``
+  * ``colcon build --executor sequential --event-handlers console_direct+ ...``

+    The direct output allows the output to be streamed while it is progressing.
+    The sequential execution avoids interleaved output between packages.

+  Both commands use the environment variable ``MAKEFLAGS=-j1``.

+  The build is performed single threaded to achieve deterministic build results (a different target order could break the build if it lacks correct target dependencies).

+  Additionally the following CMake flags are being passed:
+  ``--cmake-args -DBUILD_TESTING=0 -DCATKIN_SKIP_TESTING=1``.

+  Since the CMake option ``BUILD_TESTING`` is enabled by default it is explicitly disabled.

   Since the CMake option ``CATKIN_ENABLE_TESTING`` is not enabled explicitly the packages must neither configure any tests nor use any test-only dependencies.
   The option ``CATKIN_SKIP_TESTING`` prevents CMake from failing if packages violate this restriction and only outputs a CMake warning instead.

-  The build is performed single threaded to achieve deterministic build results (a different target order could break the build if it lacks correct target dependencies) and make errors easier to read.

 Build and test